Research

 DSCN3477small

-In a research grant funded by AU’s Metropolitan Policy Center, Eve Bratman (Assistant Professor, Franklin and Marshall College) and I studied: (a) what makes certain groups in DC vulnerable to environmental change and climate disasters and (b) how organizing around housing and displacement by minorities can be leveraged for building “resilience” to climate change in the fullest sense of the word.
+Along with Professor Ros Donald and Professor Aarushi Sahejpal, I am working on a project titled Climate Story Gaps in Washington, D.C. funded by American University’s Center For Environment, Community, and Equity.
+In a previous research grant funded by AU’s Metropolitan Policy Center, Eve Bratman (Assistant Professor, Franklin and Marshall College) and I studied: (a) what makes certain groups in DC vulnerable to environmental change and climate disasters and (b) how organizing around housing and displacement by minorities can be leveraged for building “resilience” to climate change in the fullest sense of the word.
 Our findings published in Antipode establish that the environmental injustices (proximity to toxic wastes, illegal dumping, public transport idling) suffered by African Americans in the District—owing to a legacy of institutionalized discrimination and racial segregation—are deeply consequential for climate vulnerability.
 For instance, there is a long history of environmental injustice in the Kenilworth/Parkside/Eastland Gardens area of Ward 7.
 Residents report toxic wastes in the soil near the community rec center due to an old (now shut down) waste incinerator, placed there in the post-war period when it was already clear that the area was predominantly African American.
 The area also has a history of flooding, including sewage overflow in the now-closed elementary school (Thomas Elementary).
 A third problem is illegal dumping as seen by the plea in this photo.

 Our research on the place-based and historically rooted vulnerabilities in Ward 7 in DC’s northeast Anacostia region will provide needed texture to macro assessments of DC’s climate risk.
 To learn more, please visit the project website and an interview I conducted in 2019 for NPR.
 For a recent talk I gave at UCLA, please watch the video below.